tbhuu/gupta-rgbd/README.md

     e.
 SIFT color desprictors from http://www.colordescriptors.com, v2.1.

    f.
 Image Stack Library https://code.google.com/p/imagestack/.
     * The Image Stack Lib that already exists in the **rgbd** repository does not seem to be working.
 You should delete the folder imagestack-src.
-The, you download the library using the link above, extract it, rename it to imagestack-src and copy it to folder external.
+Then, you download the library using the link above, extract it, rename it to imagestack-src and copy it to folder external.
     * Create the following folders:
     ```sh
     $ mkdir external/imagestack-src/bin